This first appeared in The Havok Journal in January 2017.

 Saudi Arabia is in an apostate regime.
 There is no monarchy in Islam.
 There are no kings.
 There are no queens.
 Yet, our number one partner is a king and a queen and a repressive regime.
 Our allies are all repressive regimes.
 This was going to happen sooner than later in that area, we just sped it up exponentially.

 CPM: What do you mean, “this was going to happen?”
-You mean the radicalization?
+Do you mean the radicalization?

 Deen: The radicalization.
 I mean, you look at Islam’s enlightenment during Prophet Mohammad’s (PBUH) time — that was when the West was in their Dark Ages.
 Then Islam had its problems after Prophet Mohammad died and it got kind of split — I’m making this really short and really brief, you know?